Braxion06/brax.nvim/README.md

-This is Braxion's Neovim config.
+# This is Braxion's Neovim config

+This config may become bloated over time.
+Feel free to disable (comment out or remove) any plugins as needed.